 The appeal of this picture is mainly visual.
 It’s a real spectacle like some artsy fartsy comic book some frenchy would do.
 Bruce doesn’t joke too much and he gets some corny lines like, “There are some very good words in V: valiant, vulnerable, very beautiful.”

-But let’s face it the man looks cool even if a little gay.
+But let’s face it the man looks cool even if a little gay [NOTE FROM VERN IN THE FUTURE: sorry about that line; left in for accountability].
 He’s got blond hair and he wears arm warmers.
 Later in the movie after the space opera there is a big shootout, so he is right at home in space.

 Now this Leloo is a pretty young gal with freaky ass hair like Lola in Run Lola Run.
 She’s played by 1999 Outlaw Award Honorable Mention for Best Badass female Milla Jovovich from The Messenger and she seems completely real, hopping around like some kind of animal blurting out crazy japanese or some shit.
 See she’s this “perfect being” reconstructed by scientists, so she has to use computers to learn about earth culture, and she only speaks “the divine language.”